5l1v3r1/CUNetUsage/README.md

 # TODO

- * Keep loading even if the user rotates the device (i.e. the activity gets re-made).
+ * Move MonthView to a fragment and have it do the loading.
- * Show helpful error messages if a request fails.
+ * Show helpful error messages if month info request fails.